sugarfrosted/vim-mytunes/README.md

 To install with vim-pathogen just do the usual thing.
 (Clone into the bundle folder.)

-Requires vim with python2.7 and MacOSX, because plot.
+Requires vim with python2.7 on MacOSX, because plot.